Emotion regulation and cardiac health

 The ability to regulate how you express your emotions is a key ingredient for social success.
 For example, following social display rules like hiding your feelings of anger towards your boss or putting on a polite smile to greet someone can help you navigate social situations with ease.
 However, this type of regulation can come at a significant cost to personal wellbeing.

 This research program is interested in questions like: What are the causes and consequences of individual variation in display rules?
 How do display rules influence communication in healthcare settings?
-What is the role of display rules in clinical disorders such as social anxiety?
+What is the role of display rules in clinical conditions such as social anxiety?
 How do display rules influence cross-cultural communication (e.g., immigrant wellbeing)?
 And how do display rules develop across childhood?

 Funding: Dawel, A. (2022).
 ANU College of Health and Medicine TRANSFORM Career Development Fellowship, Emotion regulation and mental health.